If you’re shopping for pop filters, but aren’t quite sure what you’re looking for…

 Compared to most pop filters, which use a SINGLE mesh screen to block air blasts…

-This On-Stage Stands Pop Filter actually uses a double screen, with a tiny air gap in between.
+Some models actually use a double screen, with a tiny air gap in between.

 Now here’s how it’s supposed to work: